What’s important to your freelance writing life?

-I was thinking about all the “rules” I live by as a freelance writer – most of them learned the hard way. 🙂 I started surfing around, and I found this post by Carol Tice outlining her freelance writing manifesto.
+I was thinking about all the “rules” I live by as a freelance writer – most of them learned the hard way. :) I started surfing around, and I found a post by Carol Tice outlining her freelance writing manifesto.

 “Great idea,” I thought.
 “I need to do that too.”